 One of the strongest reasons investors are taking Lafite Rothschild 2019 seriously is the estate’s proven history of long-term value appreciation.
 Very few wines in the world have such a consistent track record in the secondary market, where prices often rise steadily for decades after release.

 Consider the legendary 1982 Lafite.
 Released at around €40 per bottle ex-Bordeaux, it now trades for over €2,000 in bond, marking a staggering 4,900% increase over forty years.
-That level of growth comes from a combination of perfect critic scores, historical significance, and the gradual disappearance of well-stored bottles from the market.
+That kind of growth comes from a combination of perfect critic scores, historical significance, and the gradual disappearance of well-stored bottles from the market.

 Even more recent vintages show similar patterns.
-The 2000 Lafite, initially priced at around €150, is now valued near €1,450 — almost a ninefold increase in just over two decades.
+The 2000 Lafite, initially priced at around €150, is now valued near €1,450, almost a ninefold increase in just over two decades.
 The 2005 vintage more than quadrupled in value, while the 2010 has nearly doubled in under 15 years.
 Even the 2016 vintage, released less than a decade ago, has risen by almost 90%.

 VintageRelease PriceCurrent Market Value*% Change